-- To identify at an early stage, remedies to problems caused by lack of munocompart or incorporation munocompart - of management or inappropriate management. - To act as baseline data for evaluation of the coastal system under - new management practices. - To provide policy makers and development planners a sound basis in formulating and revising policies and programs.
+- To identify at an early stage, remedies to problems caused by lack of management or inappropriate management. - To act as baseline data for evaluation of the coastal system under new management practices. - To provide policy makers and development planners a sound basis in formulating and revising policies and programs.